The basics of signal amplification

 Operational amplifiers

 The answer is yes: let the fine folks at Texas Instruments do your job.
-Operational amplifiers are relatively simple integrated circuits that amplify the difference between two input voltages while maintaining very high input impedance, providing good current output capabilities, and keeping the signal distortion-free.
-Many modern op-amps are also capable of rail-to-rail inputs and outputs, further simplifying circuit design.
+Operational amplifiers are relatively simple integrated circuits that amplify the difference between two input voltages (Vin+ and Vin-) by some internal gain (AOL) — and do so while maintaining very high input impedance, providing good current output capabilities, and keeping the signal distortion-free.

-In an open-loop configuration, a typical op-amp has a gain of 100,000 or more.
-It behaves essentially like a voltage comparator: if the voltage on the non-inverting (“+”) input is higher than on the inverting one (“-”), the output swings to somewhere near the upper rail.
+But, first things first.
+A typical op-amp has AOL of 100,000 or more.
+It behaves essentially like a voltage comparator: if the voltage on the “non-inverting” input (Vin+) is higher than on the “inverting” one (Vin-), the output swings to somewhere near the upper rail.
 In the opposite situation, the output drops to the lowest possible voltage.
-There is a linear region in between, but it is poorly-defined and darn difficult to zero in on; as with transistors, adding some sort of a feedback mechanism is key.
+There is a tiny linear region in between, but it is poorly-defined and darn difficult to zero in on; as with transistors, some sort of feedback magic is key.

 Op-amp as a voltage follower